briellesouza/Take-Two/README.md

 # Take-Two
-Trying this without the tutorial
+Trying this without the tutorial!
+Is it working?
+Awesome!